Cádiz Cruise Port Guide

 • Docking: Ships dock directly—no tendering

-• Pier separation: Alfonso XIII and Ciudad piers are adjacent; both steps from city centre
+• Pier separation: Alfonso XIII and Ciudad piers are adjacent; both steps from city center

-• Walk-off port: Old Town is <500m from terminal—no transport required
+• Walk-off port: Old Town is <500m from terminal—no transportation required

 • Large ships: May dock at Ciudad Pier; shuttle provided if needed but rarely necessary